Email Testing in CI/CD Pipelines: A Developer's Guide

 Is your email testing failing more often than it should?
 Don't let those frustrating issues derail your CI/CD pipeline.
 Here's how to troubleshoot some common email testing problems.

-A failed SMTP connection can halt your entire email testing process.
-Start by checking the SMTP server settings.
+A failed smtp connection can halt your entire email testing process.
+Start by checking the smtp server settings.
 Verify the server address, port, username, and password are correct.
 A misconfigured setting is a frequent culprit.

-Finally, consult the SMTP server logs for error messages.
+Finally, consult the smtp server logs for error messages.
 These logs often provide valuable clues about the cause of the connection failure.
 Look for authentication errors, connection timeouts, or other relevant information.

 Emails that look great in one client can appear broken in another.
 To avoid this, use email testing tools to preview emails across different email clients.
 These tools show you how your email will render in Gmail, Outlook, Yahoo Mail, and other popular clients.

-Identify and fix HTML/CSS compatibility issues.
-Email clients often have inconsistent support for HTML and CSS.
-Use inline styles and avoid advanced CSS features to ensure maximum compatibility.
+Identify and fix html/css compatibility issues.
+Email clients often have inconsistent support for html and css.
+Use inline styles and avoid advanced css features to ensure maximum compatibility.

 Ensure images are properly sized and optimized for email.
 Large images can cause rendering problems and slow loading times.
 Optimize your images for web use and specify width and height attributes to prevent layout shifts.